Onlaw/odagw/README.md

-# onlaw-dagw
+# odagw
-Onlaw contribution to the Danish Giga Word (DAGW) Project
+Onlaw contribution to the Danish Giga Word (DAGW) Project - or Open DAGW

 # Install